Greyes92/gameSearchMVP/readme.md

 - Proper User authentication
 - Filter/sort results
 - Pages to display more results
-- Links that users can follow to wanted games' store
+- Links that users can follow to the desired games' store
 - Game Trailers and screenshots
 - Possibly a comments section